 What is Dask?

-Dask is a free and open source library that provides a framework for distributed computing in Python.
+Dask is a free and open source library that provides a framework for Python distributed computing.
 Dask offers an advanced parallel computing environment for analytics, with performance at scale.
 It’s Python native, it supports all of the software tools and libraries you use with minimal code changes, and makes those tools screaming fast.

 With Dask, you can: